 What has the Trump administration done to address all this?

-Over the past two years, President Trump and his administration have tried a variety of deterrent measures affecting both illegal entrants and asylum seekers.
+President Trump and his administration have tried a variety of deterrent measures affecting both illegal entrants and asylum seekers in recent years.

 - asylum seekers caught crossing illegally must wait across the border in Mexico for adjudication